 While hair loss can be a blow to your self-esteem, it will help to have a positive attitude and the support of your friends and family.
 Many patients gain a sense of control by cutting their hair very short, or even shaving their heads, before the hair loss begins.
 If you opt to purchase a wig, it is best to do it while you still have all your own hair.
 That way, you can match your current color and style.
 Wigs are available in a variety of materials and styles and at all price ranges.
 See a list of companies that sell wigs and other hair accessories.

 Chemotherapy and radiation treatments may also cause changes to the appearance and texture of your skin, including redness, dryness and irritation.
 By making adjustments to your regular skincare regimen, you can lessen the effects of these treatments.
-See suggestions for keeping your skin healthy and comfortable during your cancer treatments.

 Radiation therapy or the surgical removal of lymph glands can cause lymphedema, a build-up of fluids in your body that make an arm or leg to swell and become painful.
 Symptoms may begin six to eight weeks after surgery or after radiation treatment for cancer, or they can take years to develop.
 Lymphedema is a lifelong condition, but there are many things you can do to helpkeep it under control.